 No Clear Winner: Consumer Testing of Financial Aid Award Letters - Summary & Report

-February 2013 - This study tried to ascertain how consumers (students and parents) would understand the information on a model or standardized award letter notification.
-Three types of award letters were tested, and no clear winner was found among the three.
+February 2013 - This study tried to ascertain how consumers (students and parents) would understand the information on a model or standardized aid offer.
+Three types of aid offers were tested, and no clear winner was found among the three.

 NASFAA Award Notification and Consumer Information Task Force Report

-May 2012 - The Award Notification & Consumer Information Task Force was charged with examining best practices in award notification and consumer information and reporting back to the NASFAA Board of Directors with recommendations on how to improve or standardize elements of an award notification.
+May 2012 - The Award Notification & Consumer Information Task Force was charged with examining best practices in aid offers and consumer information and reporting back to the NASFAA Board of Directors with recommendations on how to improve or standardize elements of an aid offer.